Arindam2407/Kaviar/README.md

 Sample subset tree address of Conflux eSpace Testnet: 0x9C9AA00704d458f1a46cdBbDA3abEb7964f248A2

 ## Getting Started with Kaviar CLI

+First of all, please specify the environment variables in the .env file to use the app:

+userOldSigner is the private key of the depositor, relayerSigner is the private key of the relayer/withdrawer

 Run the following code to get started: